 Here are some of our team’s favorite paid search tools that help us in our daily work:

-The free version of the tool allows you to generate up to 750 long-tail keywords suggestions for every search term.
+The free version of the tool allows you to generate up to 750 long-tail keywords and keyword suggestions for every search term.
 While this free version is extremely helpful, they also offer API access which allows you to generate thousands of keyword variations using simple scripts, Google Spreadsheets or Excel.

 Google Data Studio